Your Attention Please

 – – – Why this website? – – –

-Proudly, I write to you as an exquisitely trained, abundantly honored, and vastly experienced academic (PhD, University of Colorado, Communication), now retired from 32 years of university teaching and educational leadership.
+My credentials in one sentence?
+I write to you as an exquisitely trained, abundantly honored, and vastly experienced academic (PhD, University of Colorado, Communication), now retired from 32 years of university teaching and educational leadership.

 You can check out my reviews!